MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Experiments

-To test the impact of pre-training data on model test performance, we train our MMSR model on increasingly larger datasets.
+To test the impact of pre-training data size on model test performance, we train our MMSR model on increasingly larger datasets.
 More specifically, we use datasets consisting of 10K, 100K, 1M, 5M, and 10M samples to train a model respectively.
 Except for the amount of data, every other aspect of training is the same as described above, and all are trained for the same epochs.

-From the trend in Figure \ref{fig4}, we can see that the performance of the model has been greatly improved as the data set continues to grow.
+From the trend in Fig. \ref{fig4}, we can see that the performance of the model has been greatly improved as the data set continues to grow.
 We can see that when the data size reaches 5M, the average $R^2$ has reached more than 0.9, and when the data size reaches 10M, The model achieves an average $R^2$ of over 0.98 on each dataset.
 Although the growth rate of average $R^2$ is relatively slow with the increase of data, it is still increasing.
 Therefore, it can be inferred that as we continue to increase the size of the training data, the performance of the model will still reach higher levels.